 Importance of a Culture-Driven Mission

 People are the lifeblood of any business, and businesses can’t successfully function without them.
-Many a time, the very things that are supposed to propel businesses forward; driving productivity, enabling collaboration between departments, and adjusting to a perpetually changing competitive landscape; often focus on processes rather than the people they are meant for.
+But, unfortunately, many a time, the very things that are supposed to propel businesses forward, driving productivity, enabling collaboration between departments, and adjusting to a perpetually changing competitive landscape, often focus on processes rather than the people they are meant for.

-In fact, researchers have extensively reviewed how optimisation of efficiency and the productivity of distributed systems teams depend upon organisational culture.
-According to a 2019 article by the American Psychological Association, working remotely can “improve employee productivity, creativity and morality” on the premise that employees adequately understand the nature of the work and employers adopt appropriate strategies to align their workforce with the organisation’s brand goals to foster collaboration.
+Researchers have extensively reviewed how optimization of efficiency and the productivity of distributed systems teams depend upon organizational culture.
+For example, according to a 2019 article by the American Psychological Association, working remotely can “improve employee productivity, creativity, and morality” on the premise that employees adequately understand the nature of the work.
+Moreover, employers shall adopt appropriate strategies to align their workforce with its brand goals to foster collaboration.

 How to Align Remote Workers With Brand Goals?

-We have already established how important it is to align remote workers with brand goals and how essential it is as a part of an employee engagement strategy.
+We have already established how important it is to align remote workers with brand goals and how essential it is to be an employee engagement strategy.
 Furthermore, studies have shown that initiating remote workforces with company goals have many other implications, such as: